 Persistence in Prayer

 In the many New Testament texts on prayer, we see Our Lord emphasizing again and again the need to pray persistently, without losing heart.
 He told two wonderful stories about the importance of persistence, one concerning a widow and an unjust judge (Lk 18), and the other about a man who needed to borrow bread from his neighbor in the middle of the night (Lk 11).
-Both the judge and the neighbor, neither of whom loved as God loves, succumbed to the onslaught of prayer.
+Both the judge and the neighbor, neither of whom loved as God loves, succumbed to the onslaught of personal entreaty.
 Moreover, Jesus sometimes demanded that same persistence from others, as in the case of the Canaanite woman who actually had to argue with the Son of God that even dogs get the crumbs from under their master’s table (Mt 15, Mk 7).
 The result was that He healed her daughter.

 After the story of the importunate neighbor, Our Lord so stressed persistence in prayer that it became a proverb: “I tell you, ask and it will be given you; seek, and you will find; knock, and it will be opened to you.
 For every one who asks receives, and he who seeks finds, and to him who knocks it will be opened” (Lk 11:9-10).
 But his next point is even more dramatic.
 What father, Jesus asks, will give his son a serpent when he asks for a fish, or a scorpion when he asks for an egg?
 This question is the prelude to Our Lord’s final and greatest lesson about prayer: If we who are evil know how to give good gifts to our children, “how much more will the heavenly Father give the Holy Spirit to those who ask him!”
 (Lk 11:13)

 The Holy Spirit in Prayer